top of page

 The noun 'antagonism' has its etymological roots in the Greek word 'antagonismos,' which is derived from 'antagonizesthai,' combining 'anti-' (meaning 'against') and 'agonizesthai' (meaning 'to contend' or 'to struggle').
 In this sense, 'antagonism' etymologically signifies a state of actively opposing or contending against someone or something, often with a sense of hostility or opposition.
 The term highlights the idea of conflict and opposition, where two forces or entities are locked in struggle, reflecting the competitive or hostile nature inherent in antagonism.

-Quiz: Find the meaning of the noun antagonism:
+Find the correct meaning of the noun antagonism:

 Try Again!